viraj-nikam/canvas/sponsors.md

 ## Sponsors

-[Canvas](https://cnvs.io) is an freely available, open source project that gives something back to the greater Laravel community.
-Because PHP and blogs in general dominate so much of the Internet today, it makes sense that there would be a highly-maintained package ready and waiting for any developers who need one.
+[Canvas](https://cnvs.io) is a freely available, open source project that gives something back to the greater [Laravel](https://laravel.com) community.
+Because PHP and blogging has dominated so much of the Internet today, it makes sense that there would be a highly-maintained package ready and waiting for any developers who need one.

 *Financial contributions will never be required to maintain this project*, they are however a kind gesture.
-If you've ever used Canvas in your daily work, either personally or professionally, and feel that it has made your life eaiser, consider supporting the project by buying a cup of coffee.
+If you've ever used Canvas in your daily work, either personally or professionally, and feel that it has made your life easier, consider supporting the project by buying a cup of coffee.

 [Click here to become a sponsor](#)